Pharmacy Liability Insurance

 • Applies to pharmacists in retail, hospital, long-term care, and telepharmacy settings.

-• Includes optional extensions for preceptor liability or collaborative prescribing under state authority.
+• Optional extensions for preceptor liability or collaborative prescribing under state authority.

 • Policy limits up to $1,000,000 per claim / $3,000,000 aggregate with tail and prior-acts coverage.

-• Protection against customer slip-and-fall or property damage incidents on pharmacy premises.
+• Customer slip-and-fall or property damage incidents on pharmacy premises.

-• Includes coverage for signage, product displays, and shared retail space hazards.
+• Signage, product displays, and shared retail space hazards.

-• Personal and advertising injury protection for defamation or false advertising claims.
+• Personal & advertising injury for defamation or false advertising claims.

 • Separate occurrence limits for multi-location or franchised pharmacy operations.